Incomplete Descriptor Mining with Elastic Loss for Person Re-Identification: CBDB-Net

 The overall pipeline of our CBDB-Net is illustrated in Figure~\ref{tcsvt-2} in the training stage.
-The Backbone Network firstly takes a person image $x$ as input and outputs the feature map $T(x) \in \mathbb{R}^{24 \times 8 \times 2048}$ after the ``ResNet-50 Stage 4''.
-Secondly, the feature $T(x)$ is fed into Consecutive Batch DropBlock Module.
-Here, we can gain multiple incomplete feature maps $T(x)^{*}_i \in \mathbb{R}^{24 \times 8 \times 2048}, \emph{i} = 1,2,\cdots, m$.
-Thirdly, these incomplete feature maps is fed into ResBlock and Average Pooling Operation.
-Here, we gain multiple feature descriptors $\varphi(x)_i \in \mathbb{R}^{512}, \emph{i} = 1,2,\cdots, m$.
-Finally, the cross entropy loss function and Elastic Loss function is also employed at last.
-Thus, the whole loss functions in training stage is list as:
+The Backbone Network firstly takes a person image $x$ as input, and then outputs the feature map $T(x) \in \mathbb{R}^{24 \times 8 \times 2048}$.
+Secondly, the feature $T(x)$ is fed into Consecutive Batch DropBlock Module (CBDBM).
+The CBDBM can output multiple incomplete feature descriptors $\varphi(x)_i \in \mathbb{R}^{512}, \emph{i} = 1,2,\cdots, m$.
+Finally, the Cross-Entropy loss and the Elastic Loss are also employed at last.
+The whole loss functions in training stage are listed as: